 Cuts are allowed to enable the item to fit within specified time limits.
 Where a printed score is submitted, for the adjudicator, please ensure the cuts are marked.

 All performances are acoustic (non-amplified) except where the use of microphones and amplification is clearly specified.
 Please see the General Rules & Conditions for more information.

 Can I perform with accompaniment?

 Only piano is to be used for accompaniment except in dance or other events where recorded or other instrumental backing is expressly allowed.

-Sheet music and CDs will not be returned to entrants, except for printed music originals that are marked with the relevant Event and Entrant numbers.
-Photocopies will not be returned.
-Sheet music and CDs will be securely destroyed & recycled.
+Photocopied sheet music will not be returned to entrants, except for printed published music originals that are marked with the relevant event and entrant numbers.
+Photocopied sheet music will be securely destroyed and recycled.

 Prizes and feedback

 Will I receive a written REPORT?